petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 repeating the past.
 However, I wanted to see what it would take to achieve both.

-## A target figure to reproduce
+## Attempting to reproduce the old environment

-One of the figure types in question is fairly complex.
+Before we start, let's pick a figure from the original paper to focus on reproducing.
+For this I chose one that's relatively complex.
 It plots out-of-plane mean velocity in a turbine wake as contours and in-plane mean velocity as vector arrows, and includes an outline of the turbine's projected area.